MicrosoftDocs/OData-docs/Odata-docs/client/v7/navigation-properties.md

 ```

 ## Explicit Loading
 In explicit loading, we call the [LoadProperty](/dotnet/api/microsoft.odata.client.dataservicecontext.loadproperty) method on the [DataServiceContext](/dotnet/api/microsoft.odata.client.dataservicecontext) instance to explicitly load related entities.
-Each call to the `LoadProperty` method creates a separate request to the data service.
+Each call to the `LoadProperty` method makes a separate request to the data service.

 The following example shows how to explicitly load the `Trips` that are related to each returned `Person` instance.